 To provide you with the best experience, cookies are used on this site.
 Find out more here.

-A brand-new multiple-choice escape room from the National Justice Museum!
+An immersive, multiple-choice escape room from the National Justice Museum!
+This is your last chance to experience our escape room!

 Over the course of an hour, you and your team will move through our Grade II* listed Georgian museum, from the slums of Narrowmarsh, the exercise yard, and the gaol.
 Solve puzzles, and gather your evidence before deciding – will you stand trial and try to prove your innocence, or will you try to escape your fate?